-Offering the biggest storage capacities of all the file hosts on the Internet will surely drive some traffic to a file hoster’s website.
-Oosah did just that with the announcement that they would offer 1 Terabyte – that is 1024 Gigabytes – to everyone signing up for their file hosting service.
-And while they surely have calculated with a mean storage usage instead of the maximum it would still be apparent that a free file host would have serious troubles coping with the demand.
+Offering the biggest storage capacities of all the file hosts on the Internet will surely drive some traffic to a file hoster's website.
+Oosah did just that with the announcement that they would offer 1 Terabyte - that is 1024 Gigabytes - to everyone signing up for their file hosting service.
+And while they surely have calculated a mean storage usage instead of the maximum one needs to take a look whether that is a reasonable approach or simply something that won't survive as a service for very long.

 The upload limits are 250 Megabytes for video files and 50 Megabytes for mp3 and images.
 The user guide is still speaking of a 2 Gigabyte limit per user which contradicts the information on the homepage of the service most likely because the user guide has not been updated with the new information.